CSSAW/Dam-Level-Data-Scraper/README.md

 Data source: http://www.dwa.gov.za/Hydrology/Weekly/Province.aspx

-The script scraper.py will put the data gathered for each province into its own CSV ordered by date.
-It will not normalize the data.
-The functions in normalize.py will squeeze the FSC (Full Storage Capacity) between 0.0 and 1.0 and the percentage values will be converted into corresponding decimal values for the percentages.
+The script scraper.py will insert each province's data into a seperate CSV where the rows are ordered by date.
+It will not normalize the data, which has to be done seperately using the functions in normalize.py.
+Normalizing will squeeze the FSC (Full Storage Capacity) between 0.0 and 1.0 and the percentage values will be converted into corresponding decimal values for the percentages.

 ```
 usage: scraper.py [-h] [--output OUTPUT] [--provinces PROVINCES [PROVINCES ...]] [--no_override]